lhhunghimself/fastBMA/README.md

 # fastBMA
 Fast, scalable, parallel and distributed inference of very large networks by Bayesian Model Averaging
-##Acknowledgements#
+## Acknowledgements
 The core approach used by fastBMA is based on [ScanBMA](http://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-8-47) by William Chad Young, Adrian E Raftery and Ka Yee Yeung .
 For the R implementation, Kaiyuan Shi wrote and tested the Rcpp glue code.
 In addition to the code in this repository, LHH wrote the configuration scripts for the R package.
 Daniel Kristiyanto wrote and tested the initial version of the Dockerfile.
 This work was supported by the National Institutes of Health U54HL127624 to KaYee Yeung, R01HD054511 to Adrian Raftery, R01HD070936 to Adrian Rafftery, and the Microsoft Azure for Research Award.
-##Summary#
-###Motivation:#
+## Summary
+### Motivation:
 Inferring genetic networks from genome-wide expression data is extremely demanding computationally.
 We have developed fastBMA, a distributed, parallel and scalable implementation of Bayesian model averaging (BMA) for this purpose. fastBMA also includes a novel and computationally efficient method for eliminating redundant indirect edges in the network. fastBMA is orders of magnitude faster than existing fast methods such as ScanBMA and LASSO. fastBMA also has a much smaller memory footprint and produces more accurate and compact networks.
 A 100 gene network is obtained in 0.1 seconds and a complete 10,000-gene regulation network can be obtained in a matter of hours.
-###Results:#
+### Results:
 We evaluated the performance of fastBMA on synthetic data and real genome-wide yeast and human datasets.
 When using a single CPU core, fastBMA is 30 times faster than ScanBMA and up to 100 times faster than LASSO with increased accuracy.
 The new transitive reduction algorithm is fast and increases the accuracy of the most confidently predicted edges. fastBMA is memory efficient and can be run on multiple instances for the increased speed nec-essary for genome-wide analyses.
-###Availability:#
+### Availability:
 fastBMA is available as a standalone function or as part of the networkBMA R package.
 The binaries are also distributed in portable software containers, for reproducible deployment on Linux/Mac/Windows machines, cloud instances and clusters.
 The source code is open source (M.I.T. license).

-##Installation#
-###Compilation from source#
+## Installation
+### Compilation from source

 The compilation is relatively straightforward for Linux and MacOS and should work with MinGW with some minor modifications to the Makefile.
+Note that for old processors (pre 2012) it may be necessary to remove the mavx flag.
+For very old processors (pre 2005) it may be necessary to change the msse3 flag to msse2 or remove it altogether.
+If you have an old 32 bit processor you will need to remove the m64 flag

-However, it is much easier to use the Docker container especailly if you want to set up a distributed cloud network to run fastBMA.
+However, it is much easier to use the Docker container especially if you want to set up a distributed cloud network to run fastBMA.
 Even simpler is the R package.
 However the R version lacks some minor features and does not use OpenBLAS or MPI.
+The Docker version is compiled with the mavx and m64 flags so it does require a newer cpu (Intel ivy-bridge or newer (2011), AMD Bulldozer or newer (2012)).
+If you wish to use the Docker container with older cpus, you will need to modify the Makefile and then build the container using the provided Dockerfile rather than obtaining it from DockerHub

 fastBMA uses [OpenBLAS](http://www.openblas.net/) and [mpich](https://www.mpich.org/)/boost-mpi(http://www.boost.org/doc/libs/1_60_0/doc/html/mpi.html). mpich2 can be installed as a package using apt-get/yum/dnf/brew.
 However, Boost must be compiled from source if MPI is to be used.
 Compilation instructions for boost/boost-mpi can be found [here](http://kratos-wiki.cimne.upc.edu/index.php/How_to_compile_the_Boost_if_you_want_to_use_MPI).